Ben Kerr: Post-retirement

+Ben Kerr busking in his usual spot on Bloor Street, just east of Yonge Street.

 Kerr supported himself as a busker for the remainder of his life, singing with a karaoke machine in front of the Hudson's Bay department store at the corner of Yonge and Bloor streets.
 He was often voted "favourite street performer" in Now Magazines annual Toronto survey, and it is rumoured that Kerr was once offered a recording contract with Sub Pop Records.
 He continued to appear frequently on radio and television as an advocate for the health benefits of cayenne pepper, and was the author of The Cayenne Pepper Cocktail Does it All.

 As well, he was a perennial fringe candidate who ran in every Toronto mayoral election from 1985 until 2003, the last municipal election held before his death.
 In 1997, he placed fourth behind Mel Lastman, Barbara Hall and Don Andrews.
 In the 2000 election, he ran on a platform of waterfront renewal, backed by the self-penned campaign song "Fringe Candidate".

 Ben Kerr died on June 17, 2005, at his home on Jones Avenue in Toronto, at the age of 75.
 In 2007, Toronto City Council approved a motion to name a laneway near the corner of Danforth and Jones in Kerr's honour.
 Ben Kerr Lane was officially named on May 25, 2008.